I recently wrote a blog article about the DX Alarm Clock software – here is Part 2 of the Series on how I built the hardware for the DX Alarm Clock.

 Portable Speaker: Any small portable/rechargeable speaker will do.
 Mine is a Kinivo, but it is no longer available.
 Any small speaker will do as long as it is Bluetooth or has a 3.5″ stereo connector.

 Raspberry Pi Development Environment

-After constructing the Raspberry Pi, case and TFT Display, the next step was to connect it to a monitor via the HDMI port, a mouse via one of the USB ports and to a Bluetooth keyboard.
-Then I loaded the Raspbian Operating System onto the Raspberry Pi via the micro SD card.
+After constructing the Raspberry Pi case and TFT Display, the next step was to connect it to a monitor via the HDMI port, a mouse via one of the USB ports, and a Bluetooth keyboard.
+Then I loaded the Raspbian Operating System onto the Pi via the micro SD card.
 I first copied the OS to the Micro SD card using a PC or Mac and then inserted the card into the Raspberry Pi and booted from it.
-You can find a good tutorial on how to do this at https://www.raspberrypi.org/learning/software-guide/quickstart/
+You can find a good tutorial on how to do this at https://www.raspberrypi.org/learning/software-guide/quickstart/.

-Once Raspbian is installed, you will have a windows like GUI (Graphical User Interface) environment with a web browser, and a number of additional applications included.
+Once Raspbian is installed, you will have a windows GUI (Graphical User Interface) environment with a web browser and several additional applications included.